jorgebucaran/hyperapp/README.md

 ### Styles

 The <samp>style</samp> attribute expects a plain object rather than a string as in HTML.
 Each declaration consists of a style name property written in <samp>camelCase</samp> and a value.
-CSS variables are currently not supported.
-See [#612](https://github.com/hyperapp/hyperapp/pull/612) for options.
+CSS variables are supported too.

 Individual style properties will be diffed and mapped against <samp>[HTMLElement.style](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/style)</samp> property members of the DOM element - you should therefore use the JavaScript style object [property names](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Properties_Reference), e.g. <samp>backgroundColor</samp> rather than <samp>background-color</samp>.